-Last week, we blogged about a tragic and fatal car accident that was caused by texting and driving.
+Last week, Dui lawyer in Montgomery County blogged about a tragic and fatal car accident that was caused by texting and driving.
 A teenage driver was driving and texting at night.
 The teenage driver spotted a pedestrian crossing the road but recognized the pedestrian too late.
 The driver’s attempt to swerve failed and killed the pedestrian.
 Had the driver not been texting, the car accident may not have happened.
 This week we have another story that illustrates the dangers of texting and driving.
 Two guys from Car and Driver magazine tested the thesis of whether texting while driving was more dangerous than drinking and driving.
 According to Car and Driver, which was more dangerous?

 The performance of the young driver showed he was a more dangerous driving while texting.
 His reaction time traveling at 35 miles per hour without interference was 0.45 seconds.
 His reaction while reading a text was 0.57, and his reaction time while writing a text was 0.52.
 His reaction time while impaired was 0.46 seconds.
 The pattern of the older driver was similar.
 His base reaction time was 0.57 seconds.
 His reaction time while reading a text was 1.44 seconds, and his reaction time while texting was 1.36 seconds.
 When impaired, the older driver’s reaction time was 0.64 seconds.